-Let’s dive into three ways to increase knowledge sharing internally.
+Let’s dive into four ways to increase knowledge sharing internally.

 Content is a key way to spread knowledge and allow other employees to read on their own time.
-The easier the spreading of this content is made, and the more thought is being put into it, the more effective sharing knowledge this will be.
+The more accessible your content is made, and the more thought is being put into it, the more effective sharing knowledge will be.

 While emailing employees information is important, a lot of it can go unnoticed or forgotten.
 It’s where technology plays a key role in the distribution of knowledge.

-The right technology can stream the content, allow employees a central location for information, allows a way to share this knowledge, and a place to leave feedback.
+The right technology can stream the content, allow employees a central location for information, allow a way to share this knowledge, and a place to leave feedback and engage with others.

 This is where an employee advocacy platform like EveryoneSocial can be key.
 With mobile apps and integrations, it’s a central location for employees to interact and share valuable information

-Everything from documents, blog posts, third-party resources, videos can be organized.
+Everything from documents, blog posts, third-party resources, videos, and more can be organized.
 Beside including read-only information, companies can open up sharing which allows employees to directly share content with their social networks.